इस व्यंजन को हिन्दी में पढ़ें

 Shakarpare spreaded in a tray

-- Shakarpare can be stored in the air tight container for a couple of weeks.
+- Delicious crispy Shakarpare are ready.
+You can store shakarpare in a airtight container for a couple of weeks.

-I have used pure ghee as usual for the preparation of shakarpare but you can also use oil if you want to.
+- I have used pure ghee for deep frying of shakarpare but you can also use oil if you want to.

-For deep frying, I avoid filling the skillet with oil as repeated use of fried oil is unhealthy.
+- For deep frying, I avoid filling the wok with ghee/oil as repeated use of fried oil is unhealthy.